apache/spark/CONTRIBUTING.md

 * [ci_lint_dockerfile.sh](scripts/ci/ci_lint_dockerfile.sh) - runs lint checker for the Dockerfile
 * [ci_check_license.sh](scripts/ci/ci_check_license.sh) - checks if all licences are present in the sources

-Those scripts ar optimised for time of rebuilds of docker image.
+Those scripts are optimised for time of rebuilds of docker image.
 The image will be automatically rebuilt when needed (for example when dependencies change).

 You can also force rebuilding of the image by deleting [.build](./build)